Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

 Let now $o \in M$ be far away from the boundary.
-We can assume that there exists a weak IMCF $w_o$ issuing from $o$, although this is not obtained through flows homologous to $\partial M$, as \cref{thm:properties-imcf} would require.
-In fact, we can attach a handlebody to $\partial M$, and extend smoothly the metric $g$ to this new complete manifold \cite{pigola_smoothriemannianextensionproblem_2016}.
+We can assume that there exists a weak IMCF $w_o$ issuing from $o$, although this is not obtained through flows of hypersurfaces homologous to $\partial M$, as \cref{thm:properties-imcf} would require.
+In fact, we can attach a cap to $\partial M$, and extend smoothly the metric $g$ to this new complete manifold without boundary \cite{pigola_smoothriemannianextensionproblem_2016}.
 Then, \cref{thm:properties-imcf}, coupled with the limiting procedure already mentioned above, yields a weak IMCF $w_o$ issuing from $o$.
-By the known topological structure of manifolds with nonnegative scalar curvature and minimal outermost boundary, see e.g. \cite{benatti_isoperimetricriemannianpenroseinequality_2022}, we have $H_2(M, \partial M, \Z) =\set{0}$.
-Consequently, this is also fulfilled by the extended manifold without boundary, and so, again as stated in \cref{thm:properties-imcf}, the surfaces $\partial \set{w_o \leq t}$ remain connected.
+It is known that, in our assumptions, $H_2(M, \partial M, \Z) =\set{0}$, see e.g. \cite[Lemma 2.8]{benatti_isoperimetricriemannianpenroseinequality_2022} and the references contained in the proof there, consequently, the manifold without boundary obtained attaching the cap and extending the metric satisfies $H_2(M, \Z) =\set{0}$.